 36. Reporting Governments attributed great importance to the personal security of the judiciary.
-Judges in Algeria, the Bahamas, Belgium, Brazil, the Czech and Slovak Federal Republic, Italy, Jamaica, Kuwait, Lesotho, Luxembourg, Morocco and the United Kingdom,\ among others, could call upon the services of their countries' police or security forces.
-When required, around-the-clock
+Judges in Algeria, the Bahamas, Belgium, Brazil, the Czech and Slovak Federal Republic, Italy, Jamaica, Kuwait, Lesotho, Luxembourg, Morocco and the United Kingdom, among others, could call upon the services of their countries' police or security forces.
+When required, around-the-clock security was provided to judges in Italy and Jamaica.

-\In Northern Ireland the security of judges is safeguarded by personal guards 24 hours a day.

-- security was provided to judges in Italy and Jamaica.
 Colombia took special precautions to protect judges who presided over drug-trafficking cases.
 In Paraguay, the Security Division was incorporated into the judiciary.
+In Gabon, judges could ask for permission to carry a weapon if they were threatened, although that had not happened so far.

+In Northern Ireland the security of judges is safeguarded by personal guards 24 hours a day.

-In Gabon, judges could ask for permission to carry a weapon if they were threatened, although that had not happened so far. - 37.
-Countries could also protect judges' personal safety by securing the premises where they worked.
-Several court buildings in Canada, including the Supreme Court Building, had metal detectors through which everyone must pass.
-Security checks might also be made in Sweden if attendance at a particular court session was likely to entail some risk. - 38.
-Some countries, among them Argentina, Cuba, Finland, Honduras, Mauritius, New Zealand, Poland, Sweden, Switzerland and Yugoslavia, observed that special security measures were not considered necessary, primarily because dangerous situations rarely occurred.
-Many of those countries emphasized, however, that special measures would be taken in exceptional cases such as trials against terrorists. - 39.
-In most reporting countries, insults, threats, pressures or attacks directed against members of the judiciary were punishable offences.
+37. Countries could also protect judges' personal safety by securing the premises where they worked.
+Several court buildings in Canada, ircluding the Supreme Court Building, had metal detectors through which everyone must pass.
+Security checks might also be made in Sweden if attendance at a particular court session was likely to entail some risk.

+38. Some countries, among them Argentina, Cuba, Finland, Honduras, Mauritius, New Zealand, Poland, Sweden, Switzerland and Yugoslavia, observed that special security measures were not considered necessary, primarily because dangerous situations rarely occurred.
+Many of those countries emphasized, however, that special measures would be taken in exceptional cases such as trials against terrorists.

+39. In most reporting countries, insults, threats, pressures or attacks directed against members of the judiciary were punishable offences.
 Mexican law provided for additional custodial sentences for persons committing offences against public officials, including judges, engaged in the performance of their duties.
 In Tunisia, assaults on judges in the performance of their duties were punishable by death.